Jats of Balochistan: History

-By the time of the Umayyad conquest of Sind in the 8th century, Arab writers described agglomerations of native tribes throughout the newly conquered lands of Sind and Makran.
-The Arabs referred to these tribes as "Zutts", an Arabic word derived from the word Jat, although this term was also applied to several other groups—such as the Sāyabija, Andāghar, and Qufs—not all of whom were necessarily ethnic Jats.
-The Jats of Makran (with their name being synonymous with cameleers there) reportedly reared fine-quality camels which were in demand as far as Khurasan; these camels were also presented to Caliph Mu'awiya.
-These cameleers were included under the Zutt label.
+In the Arabic literature, the ethnonym of the Jat people was Arabicised into Zuṭṭ.
+By the time of the Umayyad conquest of Sind in the 8th century, the Arab writers described agglomerations of Jats (known to them as Zuṭṭ) throughout the newly conquered lands of Sind and Makran.
+Sometimes tribes like the Sāyabija, Andāghar, and Qufs were also considered a part of them.
+The Jats of Makran, who were dromedary-men, reportedly reared fine-quality camels which were in demand as far as Khurasan; these camels were also presented to Caliph Mu'awiya.
+Today, despite their origins, Jats of Balochistan are generally seen as Baloch.
+In the 10th and 11th centuries, many Jats migrated into upper Punjab from Makran and Sind.

-The Jats were present in Makran and Lasbela before the migration of the Baloch from Kerman, Khorasan, and Sistan and Baluchistan in present-day Iran.

-The major Jat (or Jath) tribes include:
+The major Jat tribes in Balochistan include: